 Checking Your Partitions via Command Line

-Access the terminal via Applications > Accessories > Terminal or use ALT-F2, enter the command in the top input area, and select Run in terminal to open a terminal window.
+Access the terminal via Applications > Accessories > Terminal or use CTRL-ALT-T, or use ALT-F2 and then enter the command in the top input area.

 A brief note on df and du: It is beyond the scope of this guide to go into detail about how df and du report disk usage.
 They look at disk space differently and the results will not be the same.
 Generally the results of df will show more disk usage than those of du since it considers block size rather than just the specific file size.
 Additionally, df's results will include information about open files - those which are not currently written to disk but do exist in memory.